mapbox/node-zipfile/README.md

     $ make
     $ make install

-  Make sure the node modules are on your path:

-    export NODE_PATH=/usr/local/lib/node/

-  Or you can install via npm:

-    $ npm install zipfile

 ## Dynamically linking against libzip

   node-zipfile depends on libzip, but by default bundles a copy in deps/ which is statically linked.

-  If you which to use an external libzip fir install it:
+  If you want to use an external libzip first install it:

   Debian: